NStal/sybil/plugins/sybilP2pNetwork/network/design.md

 # Node Lookup

-We can implement a DHT like Kad on top of the network.
+We can implement a DHT, like Kad, on top of the network.

 # Fast RPC